mattbierner/blotre-cl-framework/README.md

     "name": "Toa*",
     "blurb": "The Pintrest of toast." })
     .then(function(client) {
-        // Now we have a fully authorizedclient app and can
+        // Now we have a fully authorized client app and can
         // make Blot're.js calls
         return client.getStream(client.creds.user.rootStream);
     })